Pregnancy in Women with CF

 Social Support and Mental Health

 Caring for a newborn can be exhausting.
-Because women with CF have demanding treatment regimens and face health challenges, they may find it especially difficult to get enough rest and to establish a new routine.
+Because females with CF have demanding treatment regimens and face health challenges, they may find it difficult to get enough rest and establish a new routine with a newborn.
 Support from one’s partner, friends, and family members is crucial during this adjustment.
 Some mothers with CF find that having a child has a positive impact on their treatment adherence.
 Others may experience the opposite, particularly during the newborn period [see the Parenthood chapter].

 Postpartum depression is not well studied in females with CF, but data is currently being captured in the MAYFLOWERS study.
 Mental health screening and early intervention are important for maintaining a new mother’s mental health.